 One of the most significant determining factors when it comes to budgeting for pet transportation is the type of pet you have.
-Prices are drastically different for dogs, cats, and exotic animals.
+Prices are drastically different for dogs, cats, and animals like birds and reptiles.

 Cats are typically the most cost-effective pet to transport.
 Not only are cats small, usually weighing less than 20 pounds, but they are relatively easy to care for and low-maintenance.
 Most airlines accept cats, and your feline friend is the perfect candidate to ride in the main cabin with you.
 To ride in the main cabin, expect about a $125 fee each way for your pet.